What is DNA?

-Most people have either heard, or used the abbreviation DNA — What is it?
+Most people have either heard, or used the abbreviation DNA .
+But do you know what DNA is ?

-In this “microscopic rollercoaster” there are tiny cellular machines (roller coaster cars) that glide upon the DNA (roller coaster tracks).
+In this “microscopic rollercoaster” there are tiny cellular machines (like roller coaster cars) that glide upon the DNA (acting as roller coaster tracks).
 While the cars ride the DNA tracks, they are reading “instructions” that are embedded within the DNA.

 You’re not alone in wondering what DNA is!